 - semisweet chocolate chips & heavy whipping cream- for the chocolate glaze

-- Step 1: Mix cream cheese, sweetened condensed milk, egg, lemon juice, and vanilla; blend well and set aside.
+- Step 1: Mix cream cheese, sweetened condensed milk, lemon juice, and vanilla; blend well.
+Then add egg and mix until just combined.

 - Step 2: Press fresh raspberries into the bottom of the unbaked, premade crust.